Crimea in the Roman era: Charax

 The largest Roman military settlement in Taurica was Charax.
-It was sited on a four-hectare area at the western ridge of "Ai Todor", close to the modern Yalta castle of Swallow's Nest.
+It was situated on a four-hectare area at the western ridge of "Ai Todor", close to the modern Yalta castle of Swallow's Nest.

 When in 62–66 AD the Roman garrisons were installed in Taurica, Charax became one of their strongholds.
 The Romans built a fortress and stationed a sub-unit (vexillatio) of the "Ravenna squadron".
 Charax was a very important strategic point, because it allowed the Romans to establish control over the navigation along the Crimean coast.

 The military camp was fully developed under Vespasian with the intention of protecting Chersonesos and other Bosporean trade emporiums from the Scythians.
 By the end of the 1st century, the Roman forces were evacuated from the Crimea peninsula.

 Several decades later the camp was restored by a vexillatio of the Legio I Italica: it hosted a detachment of the Legio XI Claudia at the end of the 2nd century.
 In this century, new stone walls were added to the fortress and a new Roman road was built, connecting Charax to Chersonesos.

 The camp was abandoned by the Romans at the end of the 3rd century.